 Amy Biehl Died A Violent Death In 1993

 Amy Biehl died a violent death in 1993.
 She was a 26-year-old Fulbright scholar who had gone to South Africa to help register black voters for their first free election.
-But even though she was seeking to help the people of South Africa, as she was driving one day, she was dragged out of her car, stabbed and beaten to death by a mob which was committed to violence in order to overthrow the apartheid government.
-Soon afterward, Amy’s parents, Linda and Peter Biehl, quit their jobs and moved from their Orange County, California home to South Africa — not to seek revenge, but to start a foundation in Amy’s name.
+As she was driving one day, she was dragged out of her car, stabbed, and beaten to death by a mob which was committed to violence in order to overthrow the apartheid government.
+Soon afterward, Amy’s parents, Linda and Peter Biehl, quit their jobs and moved to South Africa — not to seek revenge, but to start a foundation in Amy’s name.
 Today, two of her killers work for the foundation.
-They call Mrs. Biehl “Makhulu,” or grandmother, because of the way she treats them.
-She says, “Forgiving is looking at ourselves and saying, ‘I don’t want to go through life feeling hateful and revengeful, because that’s not going to do me any good.’
+They call Mrs. Biehl, grandmother, because of the way she treats them.
+She says, “Forgiving is looking at ourselves and saying, ‘I don’t want to go through life feeling hateful and revengeful, because that’s not going to do me any good.
 We took Amy’s lead.
 We did what we felt she would want.”
 That is the picture of reconciliation.
 It not only forgives, it reaches out to restore.
 It pays back good for evil.
 It is following the heart and character of God, for the Bible says, “All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting men’s sins against them.
 And he has committed to us the message of reconciliation” (2 Corinthians 5:18-19).
-I am so grateful that God made the sacrifice to reconcile me to himself in spite of all that I have done, and now I want to follow Jesus and offer that same reconciliation to others — even those who may have harmed me.
 (Rodney Buchanan - Sermon Central)